GustafEnebog/project-2/README.md

   + rock-paper-scissors by mittnamnkenny

 ### Code
-+ The code for the header with navbar, form and footer from Code Institute's "Love Running" was used as a starting point for my code.
++ The code Institute tutor for help on the eventlistener and dark mode toggle button.
-+ Code that is supposed to making the whole page clickable (not just back arrow) is taken from a forum however I am sorry to say that I have not been able to retrieve the source back to give credit.
-+ "Zoom on Hoover" code snippet from 3W Schools (https://www.w3schools.com/howto/howto_css_zoom_hover.asp) has been used and modified to make images in the galleries in the work-section zoom when they are being hovered.
++ API Code snippet for tool tips from 3W Schools https://www.w3schools.com/howto/howto_css_zoom_hover.asp

 ### Acknowledgement
 A special thanks to my mentor at Code Institute for his time, nice ways and for most helpful input!